NonoY58/NonoY58.github.io/projects/imageProcessing.md

   - delete venv
     - simply delete folder by typing "rm -r venv"
   - [[video] Creating a Virtual Environment](https://realpython.com/lessons/creating-virtual-environment/#transcript)
+  - [[video] Python Tutorial: Using Virtual Environments With GitHub](https://www.youtube.com/watch?v=6W6iY7uUu34)
+    - create new repo on GitHub with ".gitignore" file by default.
+    - copy URL of remote repo.
+    - move to local directory and clone the repo by "git clone URL" -> this process includes initialize in git.
+    - create venv by "python -m venv venv"
+    - create or copy .py file and install all packages necessary.
+      -> check packages with "pip list" command.
+    - create a requirments file with "pip freeze > requirments.txt"
+    - push everything to the remote repo.

 - [Object-Oriented Programming (OOP) in Python 3](https://realpython.com/python3-object-oriented-programming/)
     - How to handle classes and instances.